Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: An inertial variant of the iBPGM

+Moreover, it is easy to verify that this inequality also holds for $k=0$ (using \eqref{suffdes-iABPGM-tmp} for $k=0$).
+Thus, multiplying the above inequality by $\theta_{k}^{\gamma}$ and using condition \eqref{condtheta1}, we can obtain the desired result in statement (i).

+With statement (i), the proofs of statements (ii) and (iii) are similar to those in Theorem \ref{thm-iABPGM-IC1} and thus are omitted to save space. \end{proof}

-In particular, when $\gamma=2$ and $\mathrm{dom}\,P\cap\mathrm{dom}\,\phi$ is bounded, along with the fact $\theta_k=\mathcal{O}(1/k)$ (see condition \eqref{condtheta1} and Lemma \ref{lem-thetasumbd}), the summable-error conditions required by the v-iBPG in Theorem \ref{thm-iABPG}(iii) (which boils down to $\max\big\{\sum k\eta_k, \,\sum\mu_k, \,\sum k\nu_k\big\}<\infty$) are indeed weaker than those required by the iBPG in Theorem \ref{thm-fval-iBPG}(v) (which boils down to $\max\big\{\sum k\eta_k, \,\sum k\mu_k, \,\sum k\nu_k\big\}<\infty$).
-Thus, it is interesting to see that the v-iBPG achieves a faster convergence rate at the last iterate, while requiring weaker error controls than the iBPG.
-But we should be mindful that, since $\theta_k$ is contained in the subproblem \eqref{subpro-iABPG} of the v-iBPG as the proximal parameter and it goes to zero eventually, we may have a more difficult subproblem to solve when $\theta_k$ becomes very small.
+One can see from Theorems \ref{thm-iABPGM-IC1} and \ref{thm-iABPGM-IC2} that our v-iBPGM with (AbSC') or (ReSC') achieves a flexible convergence rate of $\mathcal{O}(1/k^{\gamma})$ with $\gamma\geq1$ being a restricted relative smoothness exponent.
+Thus, when $\gamma>1$, the v-iBPGM indeed improves the $\mathcal{O}(1/k)$ convergence rate of the iBPGM at both the averaged iterate and the last iterate.
+In particular, when $\gamma=2$, $\tau=1$, and $\mathrm{dom}\,P\cap\mathrm{dom}\,\phi$ is bounded, along with the fact $\theta_k=\mathcal{O}(1/k)$ (see condition \eqref{condtheta1} and Lemma \ref{lem-thetasumbd}), the summable-error conditions required by the v-iBPGM with (AbSC') in Theorem \ref{thm-iABPGM-IC1} readily boil down to $\sum k\varepsilon_k<\infty$, which is the same as the one required by the iBPGM with (AbSC) in Theorem \ref{thm-fval-iBPGM-IC1}.
+Moreover, in this case, the tolerance condition $0\leq\sigma\leq\frac{\lambda-L}{\lambda}$ required by the v-iBPGM with (ReSC') in Theorem \ref{thm-iABPGM-IC2} is also looser than the condition $0<\sigma\leq\frac{\lambda-L}{2\lambda}$ by the iBPGM with (ReSC) in Theorem \ref{thm-fval-iBPGM-IC2}.
+Thus, it is interesting to see that the v-iBPGM appears to achieve a faster convergence rate at the last iterate under a same or even weaker level of error controls as the iBPGM.
+But we should be mindful that, since $\theta_k$ is contained as part of the proximal parameter in the subproblem \eqref{subpro-iABPGM} of the v-iBPGM, and it goes to zero eventually, we may have a more difficult subproblem to solve when $\theta_k$ becomes very small.
+This is somewhat the price we have to pay to obtain a theoretically faster convergence rate, and hence the true practical performance is indeed problem-dependent, as shown in our numerical section.

-Before closing this section, we give the subsequential convergence result for the v-iBPG, but the global convergence could be more challenging to establish even when the subproblem is solved exactly and will be left for future research.
+Before closing this section, we give the subsequential convergence result for the v-iBPGM.
+Note that establishing the global sequential convergence for the inertial variant could be more challenging, even when the subproblem is solved \textit{exactly}.
+Inspired by recent works \cite{ahgp2021block,mops2020convex} on inertial variants of the BPGM, it might be possible to establish similar global convergence results for our v-iBPGM under the widely-used Kurdyka-{\L}ojasiewicz (KL) property (see, e.g, \cite{ab2009on,abrs2010proximal,abs2013convergence,bdl2007the,bst2014proximal} for more details) together with additional assumptions on the kernel function $\phi$.
+We will leave this topic for future research.